cd209392/neutral_summ/README.md

 1. [Optional] Preprocess data using `python preprocess_data.py --source <Path to unprocessed dataset>`
 2. Train the language model using `python model_script.py --mode lm [ --epochs <number of epochs> --model-name <name of the model> ]`
 3. Use the trained language model (or pretrained model) to finetune the summarizer.
 Run `python model_script.py --mode summ --lm-path <path to the language model> [ --epochs <number of epcochs> --model-name <name of the model> ]`
-4. Generate summaries with the command `python model_script.py --mode eval --lm-path <path to the language model> --model-name <name of the summarizer model> [ --output-dir <directory where to save generated summaries> ]`
+4. Generate summaries with the command `python model_script.py --mode eval --model-name <name of the summarizer model> [ --output-dir <directory where to save generated summaries> ]`

 #### Metrics
 Refer to the notebooks in `./eval/` to compute the different evaluation metrics.